Laurence Olivier Awards: Judging

 Every year, judging panels for theatre, opera, dance and affiliate shows are put together by the Society of London Theatre.

 For opera, dance and affiliates, each panel is made up of a mix of professional panellists (journalists, casting directors, arts administrators, publishers and other industry professionals chosen for their knowledge in the field) and members of the public who are passionate about London theatre.
 The panels first select the shows they consider most worthy of an Olivier Award nomination, then vote on a winner at the end of the judging period.

 For the theatre awards, a longlist is compiled by a panel made up of members of the public, and submitted to SOLT members to vote on.
 Members may still vote outside of the list at this stage, except for in the four Supporting Actor/Actress categories (as these each contain thousands of eligible performers).
-The members’ votes are collated with those of the panellists to create the list of nominees.
+The members' votes are collated with those of the panellists to create the list of nominees.
 The nominees list is then voted on by both members and panellists to produce the winners.

 Ceremony

 Hosts

-Past hosts of the Olivier Awards ceremony include Michael Ball, Imelda Staunton, Clive Anderson, Gemma Arterton, Stephen Mangan, Hugh Bonneville, Sheridan Smith, Lenny Henry, Catherine Tate, and Jason Manford.
+Past hosts of the Olivier Awards ceremony include Michael Ball, Imelda Staunton, Clive Anderson, Gemma Arterton, Stephen Mangan, Hugh Bonneville, Sheridan Smith, Lenny Henry, Catherine Tate, Jason Manford and Hannah Waddingham.